PengBingming/GraphMed/README.md

 heatmap/heatmap.csv for heatmap
 ......

+### Run each shiny application Locally

-### If you were ready for needed packages, You may now run each shiny app with just one command in R:
+If you were ready for needed packages, You may now run each shiny app with just one command in R:

-#### 1、Run a Shiny application from download files:
+#### 1、Run each Shiny application from download files:

 download the GraphMed files from github to your own PC and set your Rstudio work directory at "...path/GraphMed/"